mtilchen/motown/README.md

 # _Motown_: An MVC library for Metro-style apps targeting JS/HTML5/CSS3 #

-Motown is designed to help you build Metro-style apps that are maintainable and have great performance, with as little code as possible.
+Motown is designed to help you build Metro-style apps based on web technologies that are maintainable and have great performance, using as little code as possible.
 It makes smaller applications easy and larger complex applications possible.

 ## Goals ##